 Oxford is easily accessible by most modes of transportation and is especially popular for visitors travelling from London as you can reach the city in around an hour by train.

-One of the most convenient and best ways to do an Oxford day trip from London is by train.
+I recommend taking the train from London.
 You can start your day by catching a train from Paddington Station in West London.

 If you prefer travelling by bus, your journey will take a bit longer but the frequency in which the buses pass is better with the waiting time being no more than 10 to 15 minutes.